Student Data Privacy

 Moreover, third-party data collection has increased through the use of educational applications, and CAI cautions the use of any applications that have not been vetted by the ITS Teaching and Learning Group or subject to a U-M Data Protection Addendum.

-CAI has created a Practice Guide covering student data privacy in greater detail, with an emphasis on the use of third-party tools and the recording of online classes
+CAI has created a Practical Overview handout covering student data privacy in greater detail, with an emphasis on the use of third-party tools and the recording of online classes